jdohertydev/blast-off/README.md

 ### Unfixed Bugs

 * Although not a bug, as a result of the typewriter effect, if the user starts typing before typewriter text is complete, their text will become embedded in the game script.
-* When text is printed to the terminal, on occasions it will go onto a new line and it doesn’t wrap cleanly.
+* When text is printed to the terminal, on occasions it will go onto a new line and it doesn't wrap cleanly.

 ## Deployment to Heroku (working 23 March 2024)